ARMmbed/GettingStartedmbedOS/Docs/FirstProjectmbedOS.md

 - `arm-none-eabi-gdb`, which is installed as part of the [GCC ARM Embedded](https://launchpad.net/gcc-arm-embedded) installation procedure.
 - `pyocd-gdbserver`, which is installed as part of the yotta installation procedure.

-To debug the above `example-mbedos-blinky` application, you need to follow these steps:
+To debug the above `example-mbedos-blinky` application:
 ```
 $ yt debug example-mbedos-blinky
 info: found example-mbedos-blinky at source/example-mbedos-blinky